jjy1031/jjy1031.github.io/docs/how-to.md

 # Example

-This page provides a guide for Dandelion, which efficiently generate an extensive database by sampling both equilibrium and reactive regions of chemical compound space.
+This page provides a guide for using Dandelion, which efficiently generates an extensive database by sampling both equilibrium and reactive regions of chemical compound space.
 <div align="center">
   <img width="1600" alt="all" src="https://github.com/user-attachments/assets/6ff5bf37-7ce5-4980-a268-ee0f1d2c185d">
 </div>
-Let's assume that we are interested in expanding dataset from given 5 mother structures.
-First, we need to optimize each mother structures to serve as a good starting point for GSM.
-This can be achieved through geometry optimization using GFN2-xTB.
-Ensure that all of your prepared mother structures are in specific `input_path`, provided in `.xyz` file format.
+Let's assume that we are interested in expanding dataset from 5 given mother structures.
+First,  each mother structures needs to be optimized to serve as a good starting point for GSM.
+This can be achieved by performing geometry optimization using GFN2-xTB.
+Ensure that all the prepared mother structures are in specific `input_path`, and saved in `.xyz` file format.

 ```
 mother_strucs